 Setbacks and Building Locations

 A setback is the minimum distance from the property line (or a major roadway, hazard or an environmentally sensitive area) to where a building or amenity may be located.
 An amenity is any feature that makes a property more attractive or valuable.
 This includes, but is not limited to: outbuildings, fencing, garden structures, decks, fire-pits, ponds, pools or hot-tubs.
-The setbacks listed in the MD of Foothills Land Use Bylaw under each individual use apply to buildings.
+The setbacks listed in the County of Foothills Land Use Bylaw under each individual use apply to buildings.
 The current Land Use Bylaw also addresses setbacks for landscaping and fencing from Municipal Roads and Highways.

 Each land-use in the Land Use Bylaw has its own development setbacks.
-It is important to consult the land use by-law when planning improvements to any property in the MD.
+It is important to consult the land use by-law when planning improvements to any property in the County.
 In addition to these setbacks there may be site specific limitations such as environmentally sensitive areas, sloped areas, pipeline rights of way, or proximity to major highways or utilities.
 When designing a subdivision it is important to ensure that each lot created has an adequate developable area to accommodate its use.
 The provision of a plan indicating the developable area of each parcel may be a requirement for the application to proceed.

 The residential development section of MDP2010 contains a policy that describes a "developable area" of land on a site.
 This is an area within the setback limitations which is intended for the construction of a residence and/or other structures appropriate under the designated land use which is not encumbered by other setbacks or limitations.
 The Land Use Bylaw specifies the minimum developable area for all land uses.

 The residential policy in the MDP 2010 reads as follows:

 All residential parcels shall have a developable area of land which: